odogwu25/UK-Crime-Analysis/README.md

 ![The candle stick shows the retracement each year](https://github.com/odogwu25/UK-Crime-Analysis/blob/main/crimeimages/Barplot_candle.png)

-..* There's a positive correlation between firearm and drug crimes.
-This can be seen in the scatter plot and heatmap below.
+**2. There's a positive correlation between firearm and drug crimes.
+This can be seen in the scatter plot and heatmap below.**

 ![](https://github.com/odogwu25/UK-Crime-Analysis/blob/main/crimeimages/scatter%20plot.png)